ThiagoSchetini/macosx-thinkpad-t430/README.md

 	* if you restart, use EFI Mounter from tools folder

 EFI/CLOVER

-	-> config.plist -> use the one from this repository
-		take from low-resolution-config.plist folder for 1366x768 display take from high-resolution-config.plist folder for 1600x900 or + display
+    -> config.plist: use the one from this repository take from low-resolution-config.plist folder for 1366x768 display take from high-resolution-config.plist folder for 1600x900 or + display